OSSOS/SurveySimulator/README.md

 survey simulator.
 We provide a F77 and F95  module building capacity.
 See `README.python` for details.

-### Python
+### python
-This directory contains the source code for a GiMeObj routine that generates objects according to some parametric presciption, along with a Makefile to generate the executable.
-This example uses the Driver.py Python program as driver instead of the usual Fortran program Driver.f.
+This directory contains the python module that can be used to drive a simulation insetad of writing GeMeObj routines in fortran.
+See the documentation for the `ossssim` package to details.

 ### Models/
 #### Models/L7model-3.0-9.0